What Does It Mean When a Narcissist Is Obsessed With You?

 Enlist Your Support System

-Initially – focus simply on tangible self-care like nourishing meals, restful sleep, and light exercise for emotional regulation.
+Focus on tangible self-care like healthy meals, good sleep, and light exercise for emotional balance.
 Eventually – rediscover passion pursuits that reconnect you to joy and meaning.

 Most narcissistic relationships follow a “peak-crash” emotional arc the severance; this too shall pass.
 Be gentle with yourself – active healing unfolds layer by layer like an onion over time.
 Keep taking the next bold steps.